Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 1. Visibility

 Both managed and unmanaged cloud services require visibility and control.
-Instead of allowing or blocking all cloud services, cloud brokerage should allow IT to say “yes” to valuable services while still controlling access to their activities.
+Instead of allowing or blocking all cloud services, cloud brokerage should enable IT to say “yes” to valuable services while controlling access to their activities.
 For users on unmanaged devices, this could mean offering Web-only email access instead of a sanctioned suite like Microsoft 365.
 A “no sharing outside the company” policy could also be enforced across an unsanctioned service category.

 2. Compliance